panzerdp/dmitripavlutin.com/content/posts/070-reacr-state-mng/index.md

 commentsThreadId: react-state-management
 ---

-Let's take a look at 3 simple rules that will guide you on how to strcture your React state.
+Let's take a look at 3 simple rules that will guide you on how to structure your React state.

-This post makes heavily use of hooks.
+This post makes heavy use of hooks.

 ## 1. Make the state atomic